dhoneck/pwa-text-editor/README.md

 # PWA Text Editor

 ## Description
 This is a text editor that is a progressive web app (PWA).
 The app can be installed directly to the computer so it can be used offline.
 It utilizes IndexedDB to persistently store text data for the app.
+The deployed app can be found [here](https://dh-text-editor.herokuapp.com/).

 ## Table of Contents
 1. [Installation](#installation)